dmaulikr/iOS-Custom-Timer-And-Music-Remind--Reference-iOS-Timer-/README.md

 ## Video：https://www.youtube.com/watch?v=q5mT870aCrU

-- 1.Touch Select Button.
-(There are three buttons, respectively R, G, B.)
+- 1.Set left Time, and Start timer.
+Of course you can Previously or timing set reminders music.

-    `// If you change R Button.`
+    `// If you set 2 minute.`

-- 2.Mobile Slider.
-The Slider value Will change to the Color's RGB Value.
+- 2.You can select "Stop", "Continue" and "Remind".

-    `// slider value range 0 to 255, and Slider Value just is equivalent R Value.`
+    `// You can cancel the reminder or stop timer.`

-- 3.The Screen will change Show Color.
+- 3.Time Now.

-    `// Tye selct other Button and moblie Slider.
-And observe the change of color on the screen.`
+    `// Show message in the screen.`

 ======================